Hair Coloring

 Boom!
 It has expired four months after last year’s Christmas.

 I threw the dye into the waste bin.
-The burning pain lasted for two or so, can’t remember how long exactly.
-In the end, I still didn’t get the gold patch color I wanted on my hair.
+The burning pain lasted for two hours or thereabouts and I still didn’t get the gold color the dye promised on my hair.
+I’m not sure if the burning sensation was from the developer or colorant; all I know is they were both from the same manufacturer.

 Quick Bites:

-Physical Factors: Hair dyes tends to spoil fast if exposed to outer material like air, dirt, water, and sand.
-If you noticed that any third party material has fallen into the container, try to remove it soon before you forget.
+Hair dyes tend to spoil fast if exposed to physical matter like air, dirt, water, and sand.
+If you notice any third-party material has fallen into the container, try to remove it as soon as possible to prevent spoilage.

-Environmental Factors: Humidity, temperature, and climate fall under this category.
-These environmental factors can indirectly rearrange the state and chemical formula of a hair dye.
+Humidity, temperature, and climate fall under this category.
+These environmental factors can gradually rearrange the chemical state composition of hair dye, rendering it useless at best and dangerous in the worst-case scenario.

-That’s why manufacturers advise you store hair dye in a cool and dry place and, most importantly, keep away from children.
+That’s why manufacturers advise storing hair dye in a cool and dry place and, most importantly, keeping it away from children.

-Sometimes exposure to either too high or too low temperature makes chemical properties of the dye to join or separate, thereby forming something different.
-The chemical change is one of the reasons hair dye explode.
-Yes, hair dye does explode.
+For instance, exposing the dye to either too high or too low a temperature impacts its chemical properties, making it something entirely different.
+The chemical change is one of the reasons you may have heard of hair dyes exploding; and yes, hair dyes do explode.

 Side Effects Of Expired Hair Dye.

-What you get after using expired hair dye depends on the chemicals present in the dye, how long it has been expired, your hair porosity, scalp sensitivity, and many more.
+The side effects of using expired hair dye depend on several factors, including the chemicals present in the dye, how long it has expired, your hair’s porosity, scalp sensitivity, and many more.

-Generally, here are the possible effects of using expired hair dye.
+Generally, here are the common side effects of using expired hair dye:

 • Expired hair dye can cause itching, burning, and swollen scalp.

-Here’s How to Identify Expired Hair Dye Without the Expiring Date.
+How to Identify Expired Hair Dye (No Expiry Date Required)

 Final Thoughts